bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 ## Wide vs Narrow Formatting

-I've noticed that many people dislike semantic formatting, as it's too wide for their taste.
-A reader remarked he finds this wide formatting ugly, wasteful, and prohibitive of descriptive (long) function names:
+I've noticed that many people dislike semantic formatting, because it's too wide (in the sense of taking up horizontal space) for their taste.
+A reader remarked he finds this wide formatting ugly, wasteful of horizontal space, and prohibitive of descriptive (long) function
+names:

 ``` clojure
 ;; semantic (wide)